zarialevi/ClassifyingMusic/README.md

 Project Scope

+Currently, Spotify has functionality to do ....
+Allowing for more flexibility in how music is stred will ...

-Music streaming services have revolutionised how we consume music Numerous perks, lack of ownership
+Music streaming services have revolutionised how we consume music The services come with numerous perks, most notably instantaneuos access to music, without having to have it stored on your device.
+However this problem comes at a price: the lack of ownership of music.
 Lack of control of how this music is organised

-Music is often generealise into wider genres, for ease Spotify do have sb-genre info available, but only through their API Immutable labels, pre-determined  by Spotify, not artists/music label
+Music is often generealise into wider genres, for ease of access and storage.
+These immutable labels, pre-determined by Spotify, can range from spookily accurate
 Non-Western genres feel this the most
 Chose reggae, for domain and large data selection, but also apppicable to rising number of distinct genres in UK music scene.